 Ah, one of my favorite traditions of Telluride Bluegrass.
 Let me set the scene.
 The venue is divided into four sections by a walkway.
 The front two and back right are all for tarps and shorts chairs, the very back left is for shade tents.
 In order to stake your claim in the venue, you lay down a tarp.
 To lay down a tarp you need to do a tarp run.
 To do a tarp run you gotta sleep in line.
 To sleep in line ya gotta get in line the night before!

 Settle down this is actually a super fun tradition that once you do it will you want to do it again!
 Tarp Line Party!
 Yep sleep in line with over 100 other festivarians.
 You can read the full rules and regulations about the tarp run here.

-You might be like WTF I don’t wanna do that, I can stand wherever I want, I don’t need a tarp!
-Totally cool, anyone is allowed to stand on an empty tarp as long as they leave when the owner returns.
-Plenty of people run early to stake out a spot near the front of the stage then don’t come back till later in the day.
+You might be like WTF!
+I don’t want to do that!
+I can stand wherever I want!
+I don’t need a tarp!
+Totally cool.
+Anyone is allowed to stand on an empty tarp as long as they leave when the owner returns.
+Plenty of people run early to stake out a spot near the front of the stage then don’t come back until later in the day.

 If you’re up early just head over to the venue to watch the tarp run!
 It is quite the spectacle.
 If you have kids or would like a shaded area with a good view you will need to sleep in line and run in as well.
 Here are the types of tents and chairs you can bring in.